“Depth for Breadth “– One of the 6 Ark Pillars that underpin our school

 We follow the National Curriculum for science and use Rising Stars to support the planning and delivery of science.
 Science is hands on where possible, and pupils are given the opportunities to experience science in the real world; each unit is also linked to careers in science.
 Being an all-through academy, puts us in a unique position to have strong links with the secondary science department, using labs, teaching expertise and resources enhancing teaching and learning in science.

-PSHCE and Assemblies
+PSHCE (Personal, Social Helath and Citizenship Education) and Assemblies

 We have designed our own PSHCE curriculum based on the Brent PSHCE curriculum and the school’s SRE policy.
 Assemblies to specific Key Stages cover elements of our teaching of the core British values and outline how these are exemplified in our own school values.
+The full PSHCE curriculum is available to download here.

 History and Geography